tay13pk7/Retrieval-Augmented-Generation/README.md

 - Example Use Case

-Upload annual report PDFs
+1.Upload annual report PDFs
-Ingest industry articles from the web
+2.Ingest industry articles from the web
-Ask: “Summarize the company’s AI strategy”
+3.Ask: “Summarize the company’s AI strategy”
-Receive concise, context-grounded answers in seconds
+4.Receive concise, context-grounded answers in seconds